 The ability to collect data and turn it into information is an added benefit that can be incorporated in any device — whether it’s a cup, scale, toothbrush, or light bulb.
 “To a degree, it doesn’t have to be a purchase decision that an individual has to make about that product,” said Sabin.
 “Consumers buy a product for the function of that product, and the ability to collect data around that function is an added feature.
 The simplicity of a developer being able to add a data collection capability to any device is what’s proliferating sharp growth in data transfer solutions.”

 A byproduct of data transfer device proliferation has been a high volume of unclassified, long-tail devices.
-Shortly after its inception, Bluetooth only catered to a handful of well-defined device categories (cars, speakers, headsets, mice, keyboards, etc.).
+Shortly after its inception, Bluetooth technology only catered to a handful of well-defined device categories (cars, speakers, headsets, mice, keyboards, etc.).
 With the emergence of Bluetooth Low Energy, the ceiling for what defined a single device category was shattered, and Bluetooth became a technology for every device.

 Unlike most solution areas, data transfer is not dominated by a particular device type.
 With audio, for example, the headset is far and away the highest volume single device category.
 But data transfer solutions are a long tail of varying device types.
 Many of the chips and modules being sold into the data transfer market cannot yet be classified into a device category.
 This creates an other consumer electronics devices category that currently accounts for 11% of the overall connected devices market.